chaugan/Splunk-Autodoc/Confluence Wiki/README.md

-# Splunk Autodoc
+# Splunk Autodoc for Atlassian Confluence Wiki

 ## Autodoc: Create and Update

-Alert used to create and update Confluence Wiki based installations
+Alert used to create and update Atlassian Confluence Wiki based installations

 ## Autodoc: Delete